greenelab/deep-review/all-sections.md

 Protein secondary structure can exhibit three different states (alpha helix, beta strand, and loop regions) or eight finer-grained states.
 Q3 and Q8 accuracy pertain to 3-state or 8-state predictions, respectively.
-Initially, several groups [@1AlhRKQbe; @ZzaRyGuJ; @UpFrhdJf] made important technical advances in adapting deep learning to protein structure prediction, but were unable to achieve significant improvement over the industry standard PSIPRED [@Aic7UyXM], which uses two shallow feedforward neural networks.
+Several groups [@1AlhRKQbe; @ZzaRyGuJ; @UpFrhdJf] initiated the application of deep learning to protein secondary structure prediction, but were unable to achieve significant improvement over the de facto standard method PSIPRED [@Aic7UyXM], which uses two shallow feedforward neural networks.
 In 2014, Zhou and Troyanskaya demonstrated that they could improve Q8 accuracy by using a deep supervised and convolutional generative stochastic network [@8t43CQ9m].
-In 2016 Wang et al. developed a deep CNF model (DeepCNF) that significantly improved Q3 and Q8 accuracy as well as prediction of solvent accessibility and disorder regions [@UO8L6nd; @pNoAbBEu].
+In 2016 Wang et al. developed a DeepCNF model that significantly improved Q3 and Q8 accuracy as well as prediction of solvent accessibility and disorder regions [@UO8L6nd; @pNoAbBEu].
 DeepCNF was the first tool to achieve Q3 accuracy of 84-85%, much higher than